News

 • NVQs and other vocational qualifications up to level 3

-• Home education, if it began before the child turned 16 or if they have a special educational needs statement.
+• Home education, if it began before your child turned 16 or if they have a special educational needs statement.

 Examples of approved training include: